wp-plugins/email-users/readme.txt

 == Changelog ==

+= Version 4.4.3
+* Fixed typo which prevented saving Sender Exclude option.
+* Fixed bug with User Meta filters.
+* Fixed bug with duplicate emails being sent in some instances when both Roles and Users selected.

 = Version 4.4.2 =
 * Fixed bug which caused email to be sent to all recipients instead of just those in a specific group.
 * Addressed deprecated update_usermeta() usage.